Casey Snider

-Casey Snider is an American politician serving as a member of the Utah House of Representatives from the 5th district.
-Elected in 2018, he assumed office on January 2, 2019.
+Casey Snider (born November 26, 1985) is an American politician serving as a member of the Utah House of Representatives from the 5th district.
+He assumed office on October 17, 2018.

 Early life and education

 Snider was raised in Liberty, Utah.
 He earned a Bachelor of Science degree in conservation and restoration ecology, law, and constitutional studies from Utah State University and a Master of Science in environmental science and policy from Johns Hopkins University.

 Career

 After earning his master's degree, Snider worked in the field of environmental and natural resources policy, commuting between Utah and Washington, D.C.
 He worked as a legislative director for Rob Bishop and was a staffer on the United States House Committee on Natural Resources.
 He is the executive director of the Bear River Land Conservancy.
 Snider has also worked as a rancher and volunteer firefighter in Cache County, Utah.

-Snider was elected to the Utah House of Representatives in 2018.
-When he assumed office on January 2, 2019, he became one of the youngest members of the House.
+Snider was appointed to the Utah House of Representatives in December 2018.
+Upon assuming office, he became one of the youngest members of the House.
+He was subsequently elected to the seat in November 2018.

+Snider was elected as majority leader in June 2025.